Who Are the Right People to Design Workflows?

 Designing Workflows with Input and Feedback of Workflow Users

 Creating automated workflows and then inflicting them on unsuspecting workflow users is counterproductive.
 There is simply no reason not to design workflows based on the input and feedback of the people who actually use those workflows every day.
-No longer do we have to pay programmers to write the code to automate their vision of workflows, because workflow software exists for non-technical users.
+No longer do we have to pay programmers to write the code to automate their vision of workflows, because form creator software exists for non-technical users.

-Today’s workflow software also empowers workflow users to thoroughly test newly automated workflows before they’re officially implemented, to pick up on unforeseen problems and fix issues before everyone is using the new workflow.
+Today’s forms workflow software also empowers workflow users to thoroughly test newly automated workflows before they’re officially implemented, to pick up on unforeseen problems and fix issues before everyone is using the new workflow.
 Thorough testing of proposed automated workflows can save significant time by understanding what problems can arise, and how to either prevent them or deal with them.

-Business process management should be the concern of every business, because every business has business processes, whether they know it or not.
+Business process automation should be the concern of every business, because every business has business processes, whether they know it or not.
 The right workflow software enables decision-makers and workflow designers to customize workflows fully, rather than try to make do with a pre-designed workflow that may not be a great fit.

-PerfectForms is online form and workflow software that does not require programming.
+PerfectForms is online form and workflow management software that does not require programming.
 Workflow users can design and implement workflows using a convenient drag-and-drop user interface, and it’s easy to modify forms and workflows when unforeseen problems arise.
 Automated workflows confer a major competitive advantage on businesses who make strategic use of them, and PerfectForms empowers companies of any size to automate workflows with ease.
 We invite you to watch the PerfectForms demo video and witness automated workflows and the many positive effects they have on business.